remp2020/crm-google-play-billing-module/README.md

 ## Matching payments with CRM users

-GooglePlay's in-app subscription is mapped to CRM users via `user_id` field provided within `DeveloperPayload` of `SubscriptionResponse`.
+GooglePlay's in-app subscription is mapped to CRM users via `obfuscatedExternalAccountId` field of `SubscriptionResponse`.
+This field is present in [Google Play Billing library v2.2](https://developer.android.com/google/play/billing/release-notes#2-2).

+For previous version (<2.2) of Google Play Billing library, you have to set field `obfuscatedExternalAccountId` into [DeveloperPayload](https://developer.android.com/google/play/billing/developer-payload). _This is deprecated and will be removed after official `SubscriptionResponse` in Google's package `google/apiclient-services` is updated and response contains `getObfuscatedExternalAccountId()` method._

-This can be overrided by implementing `SubscriptionResponseProcessorInterface` and initializing own implementation as `subscriptionResponseProcessor` in config:
+In case you need to link CRM user with app user in different way, you can override it by implementing `SubscriptionResponseProcessorInterface` and initializing own implementation as `subscriptionResponseProcessor` in config:

 ```neon
 subscriptionResponseProcessor: Crm\FooModule\GoogleBillingSubscriptionResponse\MyFooBarSubscriptionResponseProcessor